PeigenLuo/unix-lessons/README.md

 Executing files:

 - [ ] `cd` to the directory called `executables`.
-- [ ] Run the executable file `exec1`.
+- [ ] Run the file `exec1`.
 What is its output?
-- [ ] Why can't you run the executable file `exec2`?
+- [ ] Why can't you run the file `exec2`?
 How can you change that?
+- [ ] Try to run the file `exec3`, but do it the same way you ran the previous executables.
+Don't use `python` or `python3` to run it.

 Filesystem Hierarchy:

 - [ ] Open a new terminal, but keep your current one open.
 You should have two terminals now.
-In the second one, type `exec bash`.
+In the second one, type `./magic`.
+This should drop you into another shell.
+You should see a prompt starting with `$`.